hideaki-ishibashi/stopping_spectral_measurements/README.md

 ```

 ## Installation
-Our code uses the following packages:
+Our code uses Python3.10.2 and the following packages:
 - cycler          0.11.0
 - fonttools       4.29.1
 - joblib          1.1.0